rimedelis/os-setups/ubuntu-24-clean-install.md

 Here's how to fix this: <https://blog.balena.io/did-etcher-break-my-usb-sd-card/>

+## Tip: execute ubuntu-1.sh to automate steps 1 to 8

-## 1. Check for Updates (`apt` stands for Aptitude.
+## 1. Check for updates (`apt` stands for Aptitude.
 In truth, `apt` doesn't need to be preceeded by `sudo` as it automatically performs operations with superuser privileges when necessary, but it's still standard to type it, to guarantee that the commands run successfully in all situations.)

 ```bash
 sudo apt update && sudo apt upgrade
 ```

-## **Restart the computer for changes to apply: `sudo reboot now`**

-## 2. Enable additional repositories for more software

-Use the Super Key to open the Activities overview and search for "Software & Updates":

-- Under "Ubuntu Software", check if enabled: "Main", "Universe", "Restricted" and "Multiverse" repositories.

-- Under "Updates", set "When there are other updates" to "Display immediately".

-- Under "Additional Drivers", check if updates are available.

-## 3. Update Firmware via the Firmware Updater app

-## **Restart the computer for changes to apply: `sudo reboot now`**

-## 4. Change Dock settings
+## 2. Change Dock settings

 ```bash
 # Enable minimize when clicking on dock icons, and preview the opened windows of the same app when hovering over the icon